World > > > Antarctica

 - Prepare a contingency plan for emergency situations.
 Review the Traveler’s Checklist.

-- Contact the Department of State’s Office of Ocean and Polar Affairs for information at [email protected].
+- Contact the Department of State’s Office of Ocean and Polar Affairs for travel information at [email protected].